Campeonas Additional Information

 The project team benefited from the community’s enthusiastic support, in the sharing of ideas and suggestions and in providing in-kind contributions.
 The team would like to recognize the important community perspectives provided by the Advisory Committee for Cancer Champions whose members included: Gabriela Arevalo, Camille Bobb-Semple, Marcela Campoli, Janet Canar, Modesta Castaneda, Noel Castaneda, Elizabeth Hernandez Lopez, Teresa Madrid and Edda Varona.

-The Foundation would also like to express its appreciation to Susan G. Komen for the Cure® for its generous support of the Campeonas project as part of the ¡Celebremos la vida! program.
+The Foundation would also like to express its appreciation to Susan G. Komen® for its generous support of the Campeonas project as part of the ¡Celebremos la vida! program.

 For smart healthy living updates, cancer prevention news and more